Keeping an eye on travel search trends is key for any tour company wanting to make the most of travel rebound.

-It’s quite possible that they are looking for opportunities to book a trip if they have a chance to.
-That is a hint that you should boost your marketing efforts at this time.
+It’s possible that during this period they are looking for opportunities to book a trip if they have a chance to.
+This is a good sign for you to boost your marketing efforts during this time.

 Travel search trends can also vary from region to region amongst the same population.

 For our example, in addition to the time frame, we can see in which subregions of Germany people googled “safari” the most.